A Beginner’s Guide to Sales Lead Management & How to Win At It

 During the lead capture stage, you don’t necessarily know if your leads are qualified or not.
 Regardless, you want to generate a healthy and consistent number of leads for your company over time.

-The reason for this is that not every lead will convert.
+The reason for this is that not every qualified lead will convert.
 Your conversion rate also varies by industry.
 The lead capture rate in the health & wellness vertical differs from that of a SaaS company.

 Lead Tracking

-What happens from here, including the sales pitch, outreach, and messaging will all keep in mind the information determined during the lead tracking phase.
+What happens from here, including the sales pitch, outreach, and messaging, will all keep in mind the information determined during the lead tracking phase.

 Read also: The Functions of Sales Management: What Every Team Lead Needs To Know